aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/decrease-the-calculation-time-of-cell-calculate-method/_index.md

 ---
 title: Decrease the Calculation Time of Cell.Calculate method with C++
 linktitle: Decrease the Calculation Time of Cell.Calculate
-description: This article introduces how to use Aspose.Cells library to reduce the calculation time of cell calculation methods in Microsoft Excel.
+description: This article introduces how to use the Aspose.Cells library to reduce the calculation time of cell calculation methods in Microsoft Excel.
 By loading an existing Excel file or creating a new one, we can use the methods provided by Aspose.Cells to optimize the cell calculation method and improve its performance.
 Finally, we save the modified Excel file to disk.
 keywords: Aspose.Cells, Excel, Cell calculation methods, optimization, performance, reduction of calculation time
 type: docs
 weight: 100
 url: /cpp/decrease-the-calculation-time-of-cell-calculate-method/
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-Normally, we recommend users to call [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/) method once and then get the calculated values of the individual cells.
-But sometimes, users do not want to calculate the entire workbook.
-They just want to calculate a single cell.
-Aspose.Cells provides [**CalculationOptions.GetRecursive()**](https://reference.aspose.com/cells/cpp/aspose.cells/calculationoptions/getrecursive/) property which you can set to **false** and it will decrease the calculation time of individual cells significantly.
-Because when the recursive property is set to **true**, then all the dependents of cells are recalculated on each call.
-But when the recursive property is **false**, then dependent cells are calculated only once and are not calculated again on subsequent calls.
+Normally, we recommend that users call [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/calculateformula/) once and then get the calculated values of the individual cells.
+But sometimes, users do not want to calculate the entire workbook; they just want to calculate a single cell.
+Aspose.Cells provides the [**CalculationOptions.GetRecursive()**](https://reference.aspose.com/cells/cpp/aspose.cells/calculationoptions/getrecursive/) property, which you can set to **false**, and it will decrease the calculation time of individual cells significantly.
+When the recursive property is set to **true**, all dependent cells are recalculated on each call.
+When it is **false**, dependent cells are calculated only once and are not recalculated on subsequent calls.

 ## **Decrease the Calculation Time of Cell.Calculate() method**

-The following sample code illustrates the usage of [**CalculationOptions.GetRecursive()**](https://reference.aspose.com/cells/cpp/aspose.cells/calculationoptions/getrecursive/) property.
+The following sample code illustrates the usage of the [**CalculationOptions.GetRecursive()**](https://reference.aspose.com/cells/cpp/aspose.cells/calculationoptions/getrecursive/) property.
 Please execute this code with the given [sample excel file](5113710.xlsx) and check its console output.
 You will find that setting the recursive property to **false** has decreased the calculation time significantly.
 Please also read the comments for a better understanding of this property.

 ```c++
 #include <iostream>